Last updated on June 14th, 2020

 I love her genuine and warm tone, and she knows her stuff, covers crucial topics and has great guests (including me, giving tips for mealtime support).
 Topics include eating disorders in adults and in youngsters.
 Her website is also full of resources, especially for adult sufferers.
 Tabitha is, like me, part of the Mirror Mirror writing/editing team.

 Laura Collins Lyster-Mensh's "New Plates" podcast

-Another top-notch podcast is “New Plates“, from Laura whose praises I sang above.
+Another top-notch podcast (now paused) is "New Plates", from Laura whose praises I sang above.